sonmarcho/sonmarcho.github.io/_posts/2022-12-25-sculpted-head/2022-12-25-sculpted-head.md

 <figcaption>Subdividing a sphere</figcaption>
 </div></p>

-Once you have enough polygons, you can use brushes to deform the model by moving groups of vertices together.
+Once there are enough polygons, we can use brushes to sculpt the model by moving groups of vertices.
 For this particular project I decided to go back to basics by using a limited selection of brushes: I did everything with the 6 brushes shown below.

 <p><div style="text-align: center; margin: 0; caption-side: bottom">
 <table cellspacing="0" style="border-collapse: collapse">